AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-basics-of-making-mcp-server.md

 touch server.py
 ```

 Your environment is now ready.
-In the next section, we’ll create a couple of small data files to work with—a CSV and a Parquet file—and use them to power our tools.
+In the next section, we’ll create a couple of small data files to work with: a CSV and a Parquet file, and use them to power our tools.

 ## Creating Sample Data Files